yonghyunk1m/gclef-cmu.github.io/blog/posts/250918_MusicArena.md

 This distinction is supported by other observations.
 For instance, users spend nearly twice as long evaluating vocal tracks as they do instrumental tracks.
 Furthermore, a direct correlation analysis between listening time and win rate across the entire dataset showed no significant trend.
 These points lead to a functional definition of our user behavior metrics: Listening Time serves as a proxy for user engagement, while the final vote, or Win Rate, is the direct measure of model performance.

-While creating music that holds user attention is an important goal, our data suggests that listening time in a battle context is a complex signal, not just a measure of positive interest.
+While creating music that holds user attention is an important goal, our data suggests that **listening time in a battle context is a complex signal, not just a measure of positive interest**.

 ![Model Listening Time](https://raw.githubusercontent.com/yonghyunk1m/gclef-cmu.github.io/main/blog/posts/figures/250918_MusicArena_fig6.png)
 > **Figure 6: Listening Time Distribution by Model Category.** The distributions show that users on average spend more time listening to models that generate vocal tracks compared to those that generate instrumental tracks.